La Guerre des clans

 La Guerre des clans (The Clan Wars/The War of the Clans) is a Canadian French language television game show based on the American series Family Feud and was hosted by Luc Senay.
 It was taped at TQS in Montreal and ran from 1992 to 1997.

 Like Family Feud, La Guerre des clans pits two families against each other in a contest to name the most popular responses to a survey-type question.

 On August 31, 2009, V (formerly TQS) brought back the show with Jean-François Baril as host, taped at the Télé-Québec studios in Montreal, Quebec.
 Baril has hosted the show until 2017.
 On February 21, 2018, it was announced that the show would come back after a brief hiatus with Jean-François Breau as the new host.

 On April 12, 2019; it has been announced that La Guerre des Clans had been cancelled, with the network stating that low viewership in the 18–49 key demographic was the culprit.
 Reruns of the show remain in V's daytime lineup.

+Later in the same year, an English-spoken adaptation Family Feud Canada hosted by Gerry Dee aired on CBC.
+Its debut was on December 16, 2019.